 Mapped System.
-The complete system, as envisioned in Fig. 8 is defined next by the process MappedSystem.

-It is defined as the parallel composition of MappedSoftware and HVC_Platform, as defined previously, synchronising on the events RPInputV_out and RPActualHV.
-Here, HVC_Platform is relationally renamed [29, p.
+The complete system, as envisioned in Fig. 8 is modelled by the process MappedSystem within the csp block of Listing 5.
+It is defined on lines 20-24 as the parallel composition of MappedSoftware and HVC_Platform, defined in Listing 3, synchronising on the events RPInputV_out and RPActualHV.
+Here HVC_Platform is relationally renamed [54, p.
 105], so that the event RPActualHV_out is both an output of the platform and also a sensor input, with the same value, via RPActualHV, as depicted in Fig. 8.
 The hiding on RPInputV_out and RPActualHV completes the abstraction.

-The process MappedSoftware captures the connections between the composition of the platform mapping and the software, as established by Software_PMap, and the platform, by renaming the events of the former to the latter.
+The process MappedSoftware, defined on lines 15-18, captures the connections between the composition of the platform mapping and the software, as established by Software_PMap, and the platform, by renaming the events of the former to the latter.
 The sensors of the platform, in particular, are assumed to be perfect, and so in this abstraction the functional renaming is a record of their ideal functional behaviour.

-Sofware_PMap captures the composition of the RoboChart CSP semantics, and the PlatformMapping, as defined earlier.
-It is a parallel composition of processes Software and PlatformMapping, synchronising on the events of the RoboChart model, int_enablePWM.out, int_dutyCyclePWM1, and ext_pow24VStatus.
+Sofware_PMap, defined on lines 7-13, captures the composition of the RoboChart CSP semantics, and the PlatformMapping, as defined earlier in Listing 4.
+It is a parallel composition of the processes Software and PlatformMapping, synchronising on int_enablePWM.out, int_dutyCyclePWM1, and ext_pow24VStatus, corresponding to events of the RoboChart model.
 The process Software, which explicitly instantiates the RoboChart model semantics, is defined analogously to MappedSoftware, whereby the trivial mappings are captured via renaming.
-The hiding completes the abstraction.
+The hiding on line 13 completes the abstraction.

-The process $mod_sys::0{-}(0,ms(10),1)$ is an explicit instantiation of the CSP_M semantics of mod_sys , automatically calculated by RoboTool, where 0 is a default identifier, ms(10) is the value of constant cycleTime of State_machine, and 1 the value of constant rampStep of operation setPointRamping.
+The process $mod_sys::0{(0,ms(10),1)}$, used on line 4, is an explicit instantiation of the CSP_M semantics of mod_sys , automatically calculated by RoboTool, where 0 is a default identifier, ms(10) is the value of constant cycleTime of State_machine, and 1 the value of constant rampStep of operation setPointRamping.
 Events in the CSP semantics of RoboChart are named according to the model hierarchy, where :: is a delimiter, and have a parameter in or out to indicate whether an event is an input or output.